 Mama Mayila's Cradle at Hope Interim Care Centre provides 24 permanent bedspaces for vulnerable children referred by our partners, the Ministry of Gender and Children's Affairs and 16 additional short-term emergency bedspaces are also available to the Ministry in case of natural disaster.

-Each of the childrens' bedrooms at Mama Mayila's Cradle benefits from its own bathroom, helping keep genders separate.
-In 2024 we resettled 2 children and three recently orphaned children joined the Hope family.

-And with off-grid solar power the children's new home enjoys clean, green free power.
+Each of the childrens' bedrooms benefits from its own bathroom, keeping genders separate and with off-grid solar power the children's new home enjoys clean, green free power.